Learning from Others

 Step 4: Evaluate

 Once you’ve done your fieldwork, you’ll be ready to report and evaluate what you’ve learned.
-What processes could your organization emulate and what might you need to do to alter them for your industry?
+What processes could your organization apply and what might you need to do to alter them for your industry?
 Having an outside viewpoint in this step may be helpful to pinpoint and critique suggestions.
 You’ll come back with a lot of ideas, but you can’t implement all of them.
 Be sure to go back to your original goals and select the best-practice ideas that accomplish your objectives.

 Step 5: Implement